 What are some other professional clients that have come your way?

 Bob Weir from The Grateful Dead owns a a studio called TRI Studios, and their technical officer, John Harkin, reached out to us through our support request page.
 He was really curious as to what LANDR was about.
 Through chatting with Bob and John, we’ve come to master thousands of tracks for them.

 Our lead investor is Warner Music, which has been a great relationship for us.
 We’ve built a dedicated LANDR website for them and their sub-labels, and they love it.
 I recently got an email from them saying how their songwriters love it, and how it makes their demos sound more convincing.
 Having a major label behind us will hopefully give us the guidance to avoid some of the trouble that other music start-ups gave gotten into over the years.

 We even have professors that use it at sound engineering schools as a testing platforms, where they ask students to use LANDR as a benchmark for their mastering course-work, which we think is creative.

-As we talked about earlier, we've set a baseline for what's possible with LANDR.
-The question for us is this: If we were to start opening up parameters and giving people more control over their mastering process, how do we make sure that we never fall below the threshold for success that we're currently known for?
-The terrifying thing with the out-of-gate success that we've seen is that we have to meet a certain standard with everything we do from now on.
-That's important for me as CCO.
+As we talked about earlier, we’ve set a baseline for what’s possible with LANDR.
+The question for us is this: if we were to start opening up parameters and giving people more control over their mastering process, how do we make sure that we never fall below the threshold for success that we’re currently known for?
+The terrifying thing with the out-of-gate success that we’ve seen is that we have to meet a certain standard with everything we do from now on.
+That’s important for me as the CCO.